wannabeyourfriend/wannabeyourfriend/README.md

 - 📫 How to reach me. email:`wang-zx23@mails.tsinghua.edu.cn`
 - 😄 I look forward to communicating and connecting with any students or professors with background related to AI.
 Feel free to reach out to me anytime!
 - Fun fact1.
 I play instruments and am a saxophonist in the band THUMB. ☆*:.｡.o(≧▽≦)o.｡.:*☆
 - Fun fact2.
-I enjoy sports and cats! 😄
+I enjoy sports and cats! 😄 My favorite movie is Interstellar (2014), directed by Christopher Nolan.
+The theme song "Cornfield Chase" is also one of my favorite piano pieces.
 - Fun fact3.
 I have not attended the third year of high school.
 Although I was directly admitted to university through a physics competition in high school, I’m not exactly a big fan of physics now. (灬º‿º灬)♡

 ##### Computer Science related Course-Assignments-Index